10/1/09 Your Co-ordinates

 You see, it really helps clarify things when you boil them down to just the

 If you're intimate with VAP, you'll understand that the parody is

 Today, my son told his friend: "There's a fine line between appropriate and

 inappropriate, and then there's the whole category of stuff you just don't do!"

 I immediately thought of this journal.
 I wonder why...
 Ciao!

-Btw, Ryan's website still comes up first on a Google search on "handmade
+Btw, my son's website still comes up first on a Google search on "handmade

 flies" and second on "flopping